We want to make applying for financial aid as easy as possible for you and your family.

-Students selected for a process called “Verification” by the U.S. Department of Education will be required to provide income verification documents and complete the Springfield College Verification Worksheet.
+Students selected for a process called “verification” by the U.S. Department of Education will be required to provide income verification documents and complete the Springfield College Verification Worksheet.
 Do not complete this worksheet unless requested by the Office of Financial Aid.
-Further instructions are provided on the verification worksheet.

 If required, we prefer to have the income documentation for selected students prior to the April 1 priority date, but we will issue an estimated decision if the income verification is not on file.
 Send the requested documentation directly to the Office of Financial Aid.
-Do not submit income verification, W-2s or IRS tax return transcripts to the FAFSA processor.
+Do not submit income verification, W-2s, or other documents to the FAFSA processor.
 These forms will not be forwarded to Springfield College by external processors.

 Keep copies of all forms for your own records.

+Complete the FAFSA at least two weeks prior to priority dates.
 Priority dates refer to receipt of information by the Office of Financial Aid, not the filing dates.
 Late applications may reduce access to grant funding.
-Complete the FAFSA at least two weeks prior to priority dates.
-Estimate if you do not have exact figures.
-Corrections can be made at a time when more accurate data is available.
+Estimate if you do not have exact figures, as corrections can be made at a time when more accurate data is available.
 Good estimates will cause fewer changes in your aid eligibility.
 Awards are not final until the FAFSA data is received from the federal processor and if selected for verification, verification of application data/income is conducted.

 This is not required information but it may help us better evaluate your financial status.
 Be as specific as possible when reporting changes in family income and/or significant expenses not detailed on other forms.